Article I – Name

 Article VII – Dues

-- Membership dues shall be paid annually.
-Dues shall be determined
+- Membership dues shall be paid annually or bi-annually.
+The amount of dues

 - To qualify for membership and eligibility of benefits of this